volksamt/Amplified_Fencer/README.md

 I would like to thank V2 Lab fo Unstable Media for making this project possible.
 Beyond the entity I would like to Sieta for her warm hosting and spot on email game, Sebastian for voluntering to be a target and his immaculate compressor skills, Richard for his enthusiam in bringing out the subwoofers, Florian for curatorial heavy-lifting, Steffan and Alex for all the beers and finally Fai for controlling the piece "behind the desk".
 I would also like to thank fellow resident Francesco Luzzana for all extra inspiration during the residency.

-Fianlly I would like to thank you, the reader for ignoring all of my typos.
+Finally I would like to thank you, the reader for ignoring all of my typos.